In this section

 What is currently in progress:

-Implementation planning procurement strategy is underway.
+Implementation planning procurement strategy is progressing.

 Odour scouting in the community continues.